cauly/iOS-SDK/Cauly3.1/README-eng.md

 	- Properties

-## Cauly iOS SDK v3.1.4
+## Cauly iOS SDK v3.1.0
 ### Release note
-- Optout buttons on banner / interstitial
+- Performance improvements and bug fix
 ### Cautiousness
 - iOS9 ATS(App Transport Security)
 	- iOS 9 introduces a new privacy feature called App Transport Security (ATS) to enforce best practices in secure connections between an app and its back end.
 If ATS enabled, HTTPS is the only protocol granted to connect networks.